-Using keywords in Contents is a part of SEO and it helps you to rank on search engine result pages (SERPs).
+Using keywords in Contents is a part of on-page SEO and it helps you to rank higher on search engine result pages (SERPs).

 We all want more blog traffic.

 The more traffic you get to your blog, the more you can earn money from your blog.

 There are many ways to get blog traffic.
 Such as social media marketing, participating in niche communities or forums, question-answering sites, paid-advertising, etc. And SEO is one of them.

 The traffic we get from search engine result pages, those are called organic traffic.
 Organic traffic is best for your blogging business.
 Because they are mostly targeted.

 When we want to know or get anything from online we search on Google.
 We normally don’t look at our social profiles.
 That’s the reason, the organic traffics are highly targeted.

 We sometimes pay to Google AdWords to increase the visibility of our blog and get traffic.
 But the traffic from paid advertising isn’t so targeted as organic.

 When you search on Google, you may have seen some paid advertisement on the result page.